Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 10 Agustus 2025 23.34.43 UTC
+- WIB: Senin, 11 Agustus 2025 00.26.06 UTC
-- WITA: Senin, 11 Agustus 2025 00.34.43 UTC
+- WITA: Senin, 11 Agustus 2025 01.26.06 UTC
-- WIT: Senin, 11 Agustus 2025 01.34.43 UTC
+- WIT: Senin, 11 Agustus 2025 02.26.06 UTC

 Kutipan Inspiratif:
-"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: friendship
+Kategori: nature